dylanadd/arcgis-javascript-api-map-application/README.md

 4. That's it.
 Open it up in a web browser and enjoy!

+### License ###

+* This app is released under the terms of the GNU GPL v3 where not limited by ESRI's ArcGIS Javascript API terms of use

 ### Who do I talk to for more info? ###